 It’s why a conspiracy doesn’t require a backbone.

-Throw in the “conspiracy theory” and it is fairly decisive that a conspiracy has – and is – actually producing political events that those engaged in the conspiracy cannot begin to reasonable claim are false.
+Throw in the “conspiracy theory” to deny everything, and it is still fairly decisive that a conspiracy has – and is – actually producing political events that those engaged in the conspiracy cannot begin to reasonable claim are false.

 return to Paris-Lamar County Chamber of Commerce (tsk-tsk-tsk!)